 The New York City Veterans Home Income Fund is established in the custody of the Comptroller pursuant to Section 409-a of the Public Health Law.
 The moneys deposited in the New York City Veterans Home Income Fund are kept separate and are not commingled with any other moneys held by the Comptroller.
-All of the revenues received by the Department for the care, maintenance and treatment of patients at the NYC Veterans Home, together with certain other moneys and miscellaneous receipts, are to be paid by the State Commissioner of Health to the Comptroller for deposit in the New York City
+All of the revenues received by the Department for the care, maintenance and treatment of patients at the NYC Veterans Home, together with certain other moneys and miscellaneous receipts less certain payments and refunds made pursuant to law are to be paid by the Commissioner to the Comptroller for deposit in the New York City Veterans Home Income Fund.
+The Dormitory Authority has issued its Dormitory Authority of the State of New York Revenue Bonds (DOH Veterans Home Issue) (the "Veterans Home Bonds") to finance the construction of the NYC Veterans Home under a separate and distinct bond resolution.
+The amounts on deposit in the New York City Veterans Home Income Fund are pledged to pay the debt service on the Veterans Home Bonds.